567-labs/fastllm/docs/finetune-embedding.md

 ## Fine-Tuning on Modal

+**TODO: write this**

+* write about how we can easily run this in the cloud with Modal stub and function, specify GPU and stuff, how to load it as a Huggingface compatible model

 ## Fine-Tuning using Hyperparameter Optimization on Modal + Optuna

+**TODO: write this**

 * NFS, use as the backend for Optuna
 * Objective function, this is what we optimize